Ivory-Hubert/Developer-Assistant/README.md

 [Project.ini example](./documents/project-example.ini)

 The `command` variable is a custom command that DA will run in your project folder once you choose "Format & commit" in `Main menu / Projects / Project menu / Changelog`.
-Even when provided, it is **not** run without your confirmation, first it's printed with the folder name and you can choose to skip it.
+Even if provided, it is **not** run without your confirmation, first it's printed with the folder name and you can choose to skip it.

 `owner` & `edited` are filled out automatically when a new project is created and `edited` updates with every changelog update.